KingsburyLab/kingsbury-group-website/content/training.md

 ## git and GitHub

 `git` and GitHub provide version control and feedback tools for collaboratively developing and maintaining code.
 The open-source codes used by our research group are all hosted on GitHub.
+As you learn, please feel welcome to try out your new skills by forking, pushing, or raising an issue to our [training repository](https://github.com/KingsburyLab/training-repo)!

 #### Basics